ekonovember/tracker/README.md

 bool ENABLE_SERIAL_DEBUGGING     = false;
 ```

-If you happen to have SSD1306 display driver you will have to change the import accordingly
+If you happen to have SSD1306 display driver you will have to change this import accordingly.

 ```c++
 //source file: src/main.cpp